Feishu

 openclaw logs --follow

-App Secret leak
+App Secret leaked

-- Update the App Secret in your config
+- Update the value in your config

-- Restart the gateway
+- Restart the gateway:

 Advanced configuration